-“You are not teachers, you are emissaries of teaching,” Education Minister Naftali Bennett conveyed to educators ahead of National Teacher’s Day on Thursday.
+“You are not teachers, you are emissaries of teaching,” Education Minister Naftali Bennett said in a message to educators on Thursday for National Teacher’s Day.

-Municipalities, schools, parents and students throughout the country prepared to pay tribute to some of the most influential people in their lives - their teachers.
+Municipalities, schools, parents and students throughout the country paid tribute to people they regard as the most influential in their lives.

 This is the third year that the day has been observed with the aim of showing appreciation to educators from preschool through higher education and strengthening their standing in Israeli society.

-The day was organized by a number of partners, including the education ministry, the Trump Foundation, as well as student and parent organizations, schools, NGOs and local businesses.
+The day was organized by the Education Ministry, the Trump Foundation, student and parent organizations, schools, NGOs and local businesses.

-As part of the celebrations, students both past and present were given the opportunity to thank their favorite teachers by decorating their schools with balloons and giant banners, organizing breakfast with their teachers, and sending personalized thank you e-cards, text messages, flowers and gift baskets.
+Students both past and present were given the opportunity to thank their favorite teachers by decorating their schools with balloons and giant banners, organizing breakfasts, and sending personalized thank you e-cards, text messages, flowers and gift baskets.

-Also in Jerusalem, Beer Sheba, and Tel Aviv, events entitled "Teachers on the bar" were organized whereby past students got together to have a drink with teachers and hear lectures on education.
+In Jerusalem, Beersheba, and Tel Aviv, events entitled “Teachers on the bar” were organized in which alumni got together to have a drink with teachers and hear lectures about education.

-“We all need to say thanks to educators that teach our children every day - that is nothing less than a mission.
-I and all the students of Israel thank you - thank you to all the teachers, we appreciate you very much,” said Bennett.
+“We all need to say thanks to educators that teach our children every day at work that is nothing less than a mission.
+I and all the students of Israel thank you – thank you to all the teachers, we appreciate you very much,” said Bennett.

-"Thanks to this important day, the national spotlight moves to the center of the educational world, to you, the teachers of Israel, who stand behind a large and reputable educational enterprise,” she wrote.
+Michal Cohen, the ministry’s director-general, said that “thanks to this important day, the national spotlight moves to the center of the educational world, to you, the teachers of Israel, who stand behind a large and reputable educational enterprise.”